Norman Chappell

 Norman Chappell (31 December 1925, Lucknow, India – 21 July 1983) was an English character actor, known for numerous roles in television and film.

 Biography

-Born in India, during the British Raj Chappell appeared mainly in television series as a character actor, usually in light comedy roles.
-He was best known for his roles in the Carry On films and in The Avengers.
+Born in India during the British Raj, Chappell appeared mainly in television series as a character actor, usually in light comedy roles.

+He was best known for his roles in the Carry On films and in The Avengers (five appearances "Dead of Winter", "The Gilded Cage", "Dial A Deadly Number", "Dance with Death" and "Fog").
 He often portrayed slightly pompous types of which his role in "The Gilded Cage" was a good example.
 He also appeared in a number of comedy sketches performed in the early 3-2-1 TV shows hosted by "Ted Rogers".